Romina-x/GameProject/README.md

 ## Code

-You can find the full project documentation [here](Documents/HtmlDocumentation/index.html).
+You can find the full project documentation in Documents/HtmlDocumentation/index.html.